Koniverse/PlaynationGameSDK/README.md

 - **Returns**: A promise that resolves with the signed result.

 #### `updateState(payload: UpdateStatePayload): Promise<boolean>`
 Updates the state of the game.
+Playnation only updates the game state but does not validate its details, so the data needs to be signed with signPayload and validated between the game and the server to ensure security.

 - **payload**: The state payload to update.
 - **Returns**: A promise that resolves with a boolean indicating success.